AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/creating-a-trait-taxonomy.md

 ---
-title: Creating a Trait Taxonomy
+title: Create a trait taxonomy
 description: Learn tips on creating the folder structures that hold your traits in Audience Manager.
 feature: Traits
 topics: